Edit

 Applies to: SQL Server all versions

-Scenario #1: You install any version of SQL Server.
-Then, you see errors similar to the following message for the Database Engine Services component of SQL Server:
+When you install any version of SQL Server, you see errors that resemble the following message for the Database Engine Services component of SQL Server:

 Feature: Database Engine Services